-ГГ 2.5 Prescribes, recommends and 2.5.1 Applies knowledge of foundational sciences and disease when determining the appropriateness of the therapy.
-(S) administers 2.5.2 Demonstrates awareness of food and drug interactions.
-(S) nutrition-related 2.5.3 Assesses client/patient factors to determine the client/patient's determination pharmacotherapy. for the nutrition-related pharmacotherapy.
-(S) (S) 2.5.4 Considers client/patient factors, nutritional impact, indications, side effects, contraindications, benefits, risks, alternatives and foundational sciences when prescribing, recommending and administering nutrition related drug therapy.
-(S) 2.5.5 Critically analyzes the potential negative effects of the nutrition therapy or supplement and determines the required knowledge, skill and judgment required to manage negative outcomes.
-(S) 2.5.6 Prescribes, recommends and administers nutrition-related pharmacotherapy adhering to the professional standards and evidence-informed practice.
-(S) 2.5.7 Applies the standard of practice, legislation, organizational policies and evidence- informed practices for prescribing.
-2.5.8 Applies the principles of safe drug administration.
-2.5.9 Monitors the response and the effects of the nutrition related drugs on the individual and takes the required action to make modifications or adjustments.
-2.5.10 Consults and refers/transfers client/patient to the appropriate health professional when client/patient's needs are beyond personal competence or professional scope of practice.
-(S) Unit 3: Food System is Management Applies food system water. s principles and management skills to ensure safe and efficient delivery of food and Competencies Example Performance Indicators 3.1 Directs the production and 3.1.1 Manages or oversees the planning, designing and coordination of meals to ensure delivery of nutritionally sound meals.
-(D) distribution of quantity and quality 3.1.2 Analyzes the workflow design and makes recommendations for modifications or approves for implementation.
-(D) food products.
+5.1 Applies knowledge of foundational sciences and disease when determining the appropriateness of the therapy.
+(S) 5.2 Demonstrates awareness of food and drug interactions.
+(S) 5.3 Assesses client/patient factors to determine the client/patient's determination for the nutrition-related pharmacotherapy.
+(S) 5.4 Considers client/patient factors, nutritional impact, indications, side effects, contraindications, benefits, risks, alternatives and foundational sciences when prescribing, recommending and administering nutrition related drug therapy.
+(S) 5.5 Critically analyzes the potential negative effects of the nutrition therapy or supplement and determines the required knowledge, skill and judgment required to manage negative outcomes.
+(S) 5.6 Prescribes, recommends and administers nutrition-related pharmacotherapy adhering to the professional standards and evidence-informed practice.
+(S) 5.7 Applies the standard of practice, legislation, organizational policies and evidence- informed practices for prescribing.
+5.8 Applies the principles of safe drug administration.
+5.9 Monitors the response and the effects of the nutrition related drugs on the individual and takes the required action to make modifications or adjustments.
+5.10 Consults and refers/transfers client/patient to the appropriate health professional when client/patient's needs are beyond personal competence or professional scope of practice.
+(S) lanagement rinciples and management skills to ensure safe and efficient delivery of food and Example Performance Indicators 3.1.1 Manages or oversees the planning, designing and coordination of meals to ensure delivery of nutritionally sound meals.
+(D) 3.1.2 Analyzes the workflow design and makes recommendations for modifications or approves for implementation.
 (D) 3.1.3 Communicates the organization's mission and how work activities impact the services and organization.
 (D) 3.1.4 Establishes and analyzes policies and performance measures for quality and quantity of work.
 (D) 3.1.5 Implements systems to report on local, state and federal compliance.
 (D) 3.1.6 Directs and analyzes the evaluation of foodservice production and services to inform, change, and/or budget resources and department or corporate direction.
 (D) 3.1.7 Establishes a culture that is ethical and free of safety and health hazards.
 (D) 3.1.8 Investigates and optimizes opportunities to reduce the environmental carbon footprint of foodservice operations and to enhance sustainability.
 (D)